 Peak CPU utilization

-WordPress LearnDash by nature, is a dynamic application that does not cooperate well with caching strategies.
-This is not LearnDash’s fault as we said in the beginning, but it does mean that you can’t simply accelerate its performance, just by caching HTTP requests.
+WordPress LearnDash by nature is a dynamic application that does not cooperate well with caching strategies.
+This is not LearnDash’s fault as we said in the beginning, but it does mean that you can’t simply accelerate its performance, just by caching HTTP responses.

 So having almost all content uncached, means that each LearnDash user that is taking a test, will spawn at least, 1 backend PHP process.
 Imagine what will happen, if 50 users log-in nearly simultaneously!